| MySQL database conversion to UTF8 |

 <META http-equiv="Content-Type" content="text/html; charset=ISO-8859-1">and you switched your pages to UTF-8, i.e.

 <META http-equiv="Content-Type" content="text/html; charset=utf-8">everything seems to work Ok: you can enter new values with diacriticals into the database and everything comes out nicely.
-Until you come across some diacritical characters in older data like �: those characters are malformed.
+Until you come across some diacritical characters in older data appearing like �: those characters are malformed.
 At first you may thing somebody made an error when entering that data, but then all older non-ASCII characters appear malformed.
 What has happened ?

-Inversely, if your data is in UTF-8 but your webpage uses the ISO-8859-1/Latin1 charset, you also get malformed characters.
-But characteristically you get 2 or 3 incorrect characters for a single UTF-8 character (e.g. ë for ë).
+Inversely, if your data is in UTF‑8 but your webpage uses the ISO-8859-1/Latin1 charset, you also get malformed characters.
+But characteristically you get 2 or 3 malformed characters for a single UTF-8 character (e.g. ë for ë).

 If your data entry page –the web page with all the HTML <input>-statements– has UTF-8 as charset, the entered text will be in UTF-8.